If you are looking for a to-do list or notes app, you have definitely come across two of the most popular choices which are Google Keep and Evernote.

 So, let’s get to it.

-The first thing we are going to discuss may be the most important; what features each tool offers.
+The first thing we will discuss may be the most important; what features each tool offers.

 There are certain features that both Evernote and Google Keep have in common.
 These features include: